 PHP PDO

 For a school project, me and three other colleagues had to create a website from scratch using PHP.
-To make it easier, I created a system that would implement PDO while reflecting the database structure.
+To enhance our developer experience, I created a system that would implement PDO while reflecting the database structure.

 PDO Manager